-If a pull request is changing CUDA code (which cannot be tested on Public CI as there's no hardware) or it is making changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
+If the PR is not CUDA-related but makes changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
 The Numba project's private build and test farm will actually exercise all the applicable tests on all the combinations noted above on real hardware!